What A Health Coach Does To Make Lasting Changes In The New Year

 New Year's resolutions have a reputation for being overwhelming and unsustainable.
 Whether it's because our expectations are unrealistic or our motivations are misaligned, we often forget our resolutions by the end of the year.
 To break that pattern, mbg consulted meditation instructor and certified health coach Pilin Anice.

 While Anice is giving herself space to stay connected to her existing practices, like daily meditation and yoga, she's not setting any new resolutions for herself just yet.
 "I'm really just flowing," she tells mbg.
-As many of us learned from 2020, plans can change, and we have to be willing to go with the flow.
+As many of us learned in the past few years, plans can change, and we have to be willing to go with the flow.

 Plenty of people set out to form new habits out of motivation, but according to Anice, inspiration should come first.
 It doesn't take a silent retreat, a surreal vacation, or even hitting rock-bottom for inspiration to strike.
 Those aha moments can occur in the ordinary—it just takes reflection.